Ultramann/LegendCaryPursuits/content/pages/about.md

 Date: 2015-07-05 1730

 <img style="float: left; width: 200px; padding-right: 20px" src="/images/self.jpg">
 My name is Cary Goltermann.
-I have a degree in Physics and Matematics from the University of Colorado at Boulder.
-I am currently a student in the Data Science Immersion program at Galvanize Denver.
+I have a degree in Physics and Mathematics from the University of Colorado at Boulder.
+I am currently a Data Scientist in Residence for the second cohort of the Data Science Immersion program at Galvanize Denver, the first cohort of which I was a student in.

 In my spare time I train for bouldering at the Denver Bouldering Club, where I also work on gymnastics skills.